Sriya-2904/Machine-Learning-Mini-Projects/README.md

 This repository contains 33 mini projects covering a diverse range of machine learning models and data processing techniques.
 The primary goal is to gain hands-on experience by implementing various machine learning algorithms, working with real-world datasets, and understanding fundamental data processing techniques.

 I have leveraged resources such as YouTube tutorials, online courses, and Kaggle datasets to build and train these models.
-One of the projects also incorporates a Kaggle dataset (`train.csv`) for training and evaluation.
+One of the projects also incorporates a Kaggle datasets for training and evaluation.

 ---